-Trump Loses, But Roy Moore Is the Booby Prize
+Normalizing Male Vulnerability

 ADF alleged in its complaint that Telescope Media was contacted by at least one same-sex couple seeking video services for their wedding, but were told the company does not do wedding videos.
 So far, that action is legal, since the company is not yet discriminating between same-sex and different-sex couples.
 But seeing a lucrative business opportunity, the Larsens say that are concerned about their legal liability and want the shelter of a declaratory judgment that they enjoy the federal constitutional right to turn down same-sex wedding business.

-ADF came up with seven different legal based on the First and 14th Amendments — violations of the Larsens’ rights to free speech (both in advertising and in an alleged responsibility to post same-sex marriage videos on their website), expressive association, free exercise of religion, equal protection of the laws, and both procedural and substantive due process.
+ADF came up with seven different legal theories based on the First and 14th Amendments — violations of the Larsens’ rights to free speech (both in advertising and in an alleged responsibility to post same-sex marriage videos on their website), expressive association, free exercise of religion, equal protection of the laws, and both procedural and substantive due process.
 The court rejected their argument that under the Minnesota law they could be compelled to display publicly any same-sex marriage videos they might produce.

 Tunheim carefully and systematically rejected all of their arguments, drawing extensively on US Supreme Court decisions dealing with comparable situations.